 As we get older, the vitreous may shrink and pull on the retina.
 When this happens, you may notice what look like flashing lights, lightning streaks or the sensation of seeing “stars.”
 These are called flashes.

 The retina does not work when it is detached and vision is blurry.
-A retinal detachment is a very serious problem that almost always causes blindness unless it is treated.
+A retinal detachment2 is a very serious problem that almost always causes blindness unless it is treated.

 Symptoms of both retinal tears and retinal detachments can include the following:

 Floaters and flashes in themselves are quite common and do not always mean you have a retinal tear or detachment.
-However, if they are suddenly more severe and you notice you are losing vision, you should call your ophthalmologist (Eye M.D.) right away.
+However, if they are suddenly more severe and you notice you are losing vision, you should book an urgent appointment with at our Beach Eye Irvine office right away.

 People with the following conditions have an increased risk for retinal detachment: